 We're a friendly, active rural church serving two villages, farms and hamlets.

 We are committed to Church in Community, exploring ways to share the love of Jesus, from barbecues and barn dances, to flower festivals and concerts.

 Church services include monthly Holy Communion (Common Worship) and celebration of major Festivals.

 Visitors are always very welcome.

 We have a small enthusiastic choir and new members are always welcome.

 Are you a bell ringer - or would you like to learn?
+We have a ring of 6 bells suitable for Change Ringing.
 We practice on a Monday evening when anyone is welcome to come along and have a go.

 A public footpath goes through the churchyard, linking up with scenic walks in the area eg: to Coxwold, Kilburn, the White Horse and beyond.